akornatskyy/wheezy.html/doc/userguide.rst

 ==========

-Core feature of :ref:`wheezy.html` is :py:class:`~wheezy.html.factory.WidgetFactory`.
-This class has shortcut ``widget``.
+Core feature of :ref:`wheezy.html` is the :py:class:`~wheezy.html.factory.WidgetFactory`.
+This class has a shortcut:
+``widget``.
 You instantiate :py:class:`~wheezy.html.factory.WidgetFactory` and pass the following arguments: